COVID-19: Student Support

 Technology for Online Learning

 - The UHMC Help Desk is your go-to place for classroom technology and computer software and hardware troubleshooting needs.
-If you prefer self-guided, DIY classroom technology help, visit the library’s Online Learning Tips & Strategies Guide.
+The UH Online - Remote Learning webpage is a great resource for classroom technology and communication strategies.

 - Book a student Tech Tutor for live, one-on-one training and personalized help with classroom technology.

-- Need a laptop, computer video camera or other peripheral?
+- Need a laptop, WI-FI hotspot, computer video camera or other peripheral?
 Explore the Library’s Equipment Catalog to request what you need.
-Need better Wi-Fi?
-Visit the UHMC Help Desk for the campus Wi-Fi map or the Library’s Equipment Catalog to borrow a Wi-Fi hotspot.
+Check out the UHMC Help Desk Wireless webpage for campus Wi-Fi areas and wireless passthrough details.